Sonic CD: Design

 Sonic the Hedgehog had a balance on speed and platforming; STI built on the speed with Sonic 2s more focused level designs.
 However, Ohshima's team sought to focus on the platforming and exploration aspects.
 Ohshima said, "our ideas were to make the world and setting larger, and to add more replayability, so it would be something you could enjoy playing for a long time".
 According to artist Kazuyuki Hoshino, because it was a Sega CD game, the team wanted Sonic CD to stand out compared to previous Sonic games.
 The visuals were designed to resemble CG imagery; the Sonic sprite on the title screen was based on a Sonic figurine by Taku Makino that the team photographed and scanned.

 Sonic CD marks the debuts of Amy Rose and Metal Sonic, both designed by Hoshino.
 Although Hoshino created Amy's in-game graphics, many staff members contributed ideas to her design.
 Her headband and trainer shoes reflected Ohshima's tastes while her mannerisms reflected the traits Hoshino looked for in women at the time.
 Hoshino designed Metal Sonic in response to Ohshima wanting a strong rival for Sonic.
 Hoshino had a clear image of Metal Sonic in his mind from the moment he was briefed, and his design emerged after only a few sketches.
 The character graphics were created using Sega's proprietary graphics system for the Genesis, the "Sega Digitizer MK-III", featuring a bitmap and animation editor.
 The team mostly used Macintosh IIcis.
 Graphics data was stored on 3.5-inch floppy disks, which were handed to the programmer to work into the game.
 Though Naka was not directly involved with Sonic CD, he exchanged design ideas with Ohshima.

 Ohshima cited the film Back to the Future (1985) as an influence on the time travel.
 The developers designed four variants of each stage, one for each time period.
 Ohshima hoped for the period to change instantly with a "sonic boom" effect, but the programmers argued this was impossible and produced a loading sequence instead.
 Sega did not pressure the team developing Sonic CD as much as the one developing Sonic 2.
 Ohshima felt this was because Sonic CD is not a numbered sequel; he considered it a recreation of the original game.
 The total Sonic CD game data is 21 megabytes (MB), compared to Sonic 2s 1 MB.
-Sonic CD includes animated cutscenes produced by Studio Junio.
+Sonic CD includes animated cutscenes animated by Studio Junio and produced by Toei Animation.
 The videos used the STM format, which provided uncompressed imagery to the video display processor, creating better results than the Cinepak compression used for other Sega CD games.
 The special stages feature Mode 7-like background plane manipulation effects.
 An underground dungeon stage was cut early in development as it did not fit the Sonic gameplay.